olive-groves/xrf-explorer/README.md

   // Array of additional contextual images
   // Every contextual image follows the same format as baseImage "contextualImages": [],
-  // Array of spectral data cubes
+  // Array with one spectral data cube, for storing one full datacube "spectralCubes": [
-  // Only a single cube per workspace is currently supported "spectralCubes": [
     {
       // Name must be unique